wp-plugins/wp-members/readme.txt

 == Upgrade Notice ==

-WP-Members 2.8.9 is a release with mostly minor fixes and some improvements for testing the upcoming 2.9 release.
-See release notes for specific information.
+WP-Members 2.8.10 is a security update.
+This closes a recently reported vulnerability.

 == Screenshots ==